josh-collinsworth/joco-gridsome/src/projects/color-flood.md

 category: websites, code + apps
 tags: [app, game, react]
 summary: A version of the classic game built with React.
+liked: I had a lot of fun building it.
+Working in grids in JavaScript is not easy, and the logic involved in the color changes was very complex, but I'm proud I figured it out.
+disliked: I'm sure the accessibility could be much better beyond the colorblind feature.
 ---

 This is a pretty common little game, but I thought I’d challenge myself to rebuild it in React.
 The goal is to get the board to be entirely one color in as few moves as possible.